Nebe/boostnote_legacy_to_obsidian/README.md

 ## Description

-This project provides a lightweight CSON parser implementation that focuses on the specific needs of converting Boostnote notes to Obsidian format.
-While it doesn't support the full CSON specification, it handles the essential features needed for this conversion task.
+This project helps you migrate your notes from Boostnote to Obsidian.
+It includes a specialized CSON parser that handles Boostnote's specific note format, converting your notes while preserving their structure, tags, and metadata.

 ## Features

-- Parses CSON format into Python dictionaries
+- Converts Boostnote `.cson` files to Obsidian markdown format
+- Preserves folder structure using information from boostnote.json
+- Maintains tags and metadata in Obsidian-compatible format
-- Supports basic CSON syntax including:
+- Handles Boostnote-specific CSON syntax including:
   - Strings (single and multi-line)
   - Numbers
   - Booleans